joaquinfq/jfObject/README.md

 ### Keys & values

-If you need to split object into keys and values, you can use `toArray` or `toObject` methods.
+If you need to split object into keys and values, you can use `split` or `toArray` methods.

 ```js